Tomoko L. Kitagawa is a writer and historian of mathematics.

 While publishing four more books in Japan, she has also continued her academic work at various institutions in the United Kingdom, Germany, the United States, and South Africa.* She has studied the premodern epistolary cultures and gender, and experimented with various techniques related to digital humanities for scholarly presentations.
 Her current research concerns the spread of mathematical ideas during the seventeenth century.

-* Special thanks to the faculty members of the following academic institutions for hosting and supporting her research: the Needham Research Institute (2012–14), the Isaac Newton Institute for Mathematical Sciences (2013–14), Wolfson College Cambridge (2014), the Max Planck Institute for Mathematics (2015), the University of California, Berkeley (2016–17), the University of Pretoria (2019), and the University of Oxford (2018-).
+* Special thanks to the faculty members of the following academic institutions for hosting and supporting her research: the Needham Research Institute (2012–14), the Isaac Newton Institute for Mathematical Sciences (2013–14), Wolfson College Cambridge (2014), the Max Planck Institute for Mathematics (2015 and 2020), the University of California, Berkeley (2016–17), the University of Pretoria (2019), and the University of Oxford (2018-).